PrincessG/probe_alignment_script/README.md

 Ideally I want to the file names to get passed from the original first part of fasta listings. ###_oryLat2_chr##_######_#######|probe_0 OR ###_oryLat2_chr##_######_#######|probe_1.

 This readme file is still being updated.
-But the coodes in this repository should still work.
+But the codes in this repository should still work.